 Thamina Jaferi believes in the power of artistic expression – whether that be films, fashion or writing or design – to build bonds across cultures and differences.

-Toronto Film School’s newly appointed Diversity Consultant dabbles in stand–up comedy as a vehicle for her work in diversity and inclusion.
+Toronto Film School’s newly appointed Director of Diversity, Equity and Inclusion dabbles in stand–up comedy as a vehicle for her work in diversity and inclusion.

 “I delve into stand–up comedy on the side where I talk about my own experiences as a Muslim woman, as a South Asian woman,” Jaferi said.

 “I talk about my experiences growing up in a South Asian family.
 Many of my jokes are about my experiences with my mother and how she raised me, and I talk about things like relationships.
 I find it a great way to express myself and the things I am going through in the hopes that I can connect with the audience.”

 An experienced diversity and inclusion professional and subject matter expert, Jaferi has a background in law, human rights, and equity.
 In her role, she will help develop, implement and administer various diversity programs, education and training to advance and support a diverse and inclusive workplace and inclusive service provision in the higher education sector.